nbasham/ViewControllerPlayground/README.md

 ## Playground View Controllers

- Add the `Playground.swift` file to the `Sources` folder in your playground to **easily** produce live views for any iPhone or iPad device.
-Live views show your playground's UI update as you modify your playground, as well as being interactive.
-For example, you can create an iPhone 7 Plus landscape view controller with a navigation bar that contains touchable bar button items.
+ Add the `Playground.swift` file to the `Sources` folder in your playground to **easily** create UIViewControllers for any iPhone or iPad.
+They assigned to the playground's live view show you can see and interact with your UI.
+For example, you can create an iPhone 7 Plus view controller in landscape with a navigation bar that contains touchable bar button items.

 ![Example Navigation View Controller](https://cloud.githubusercontent.com/assets/2135673/23046044/45359566-f45c-11e6-895b-928cf14d541d.png)